Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Make sure that this directory can only be seen by yourself and is not exposed to anybody outside via www etc.

 ### Prerequisites
-You need to have [python 3.8](https://www.python.org/downloads/) or higher installed.
+You need to have [python 3.8](https://www.python.org/downloads/) or higher and [PostgreSQL](https://www.postgresql.org/download/) installed.
-The python modules needed are listed in requirements.txt and can be installed with ```pip3 install -r requirements.txt```
+The python modules needed are listed in requirements.txt and can be installed with ```pip3 install -r requirements.txt```.
+PostgreSQL need SSL enabled.

 ### Discord Token
 The bot needs a unique Token per installation.
 This one can be obtained at http://discord.com/developers.